 I did a hop-on and hop-off bus tour in Kuala Lumpur and it did stop there.
 However, there was not so much to do and see but I am happy I saw it at least once.

 Okay, this is not a place to visit in Kuala Lumpur, but drinking freshly squeezed juices in one of the plastic bags (I know, not very environmentally friendly) is just very unique and somehow a must-do in Kuala Lumpur.

 You can see of those plastic bags in the pics- however, in the more touristy places fresh juice is served in a glass.

-Have I forgotten a great place that people have to squeeze in their 3 day itinerary for Kuala Lumpur?
+Have I forgotten a great place that people have to squeeze in their 3-day itinerary for Kuala Lumpur?
 If so, let us know!

-If you are quick and in a rush, you can do these things also in KL 2 days, but I guess three days are a bit less stressful and you get to see most important parts of Kuala Lumpur.
+If you are quick and in a rush, you can do these things also in KL 2 days, but I guess three days is a bit less stressful and you get to see most important parts of Kuala Lumpur.

 Here are 50 things you need to know before traveling to Malaysia – or check out how to cross borders: from Bangkok from Kuala Lumpur.

 Vegan food in Kuala Lumpur?
 If you are looking for great places for vegan food in Kuala Lumpur check out Amelie´s post to find out where to eat.

 Other places to visit in Malaysia?